yuandi42/dwm-yuandi42/README.md

 [dwmblocks-aysnc](https://github.com/UtkarshVerma/dwmblocks-async).
 Details
 below.

 ## Requirements

 In order to build dwm you need the Xlib header files.
-And this build needs [libxft-bgra](https://github.com/uditkarode/libxft-bgra) patch to show color emoji in the panel.
+Since the bgra patch is finally merged into master branch, no addtional patch is needed anymore to show color fonts

 ## Installation